norikuro/vmcjp-slack-app/README.md

 # vmc-demo

 ## Abstract
-SDDC.py will back up VMware Cloud on AWS configurations to AWS S3 like following information.
+SDDC.py will back up VMware Cloud on AWS configurations like following information to AWS S3.
 * VMware Cloud on AWS SDDC's id and name.
 * Number of hosts
 * Management CIDR block